Burning Man: Radical self-reliance

 "Burning Man encourages the individual to discover, exercise, and rely on his or her inner resources."
 The event's harsh environment and remote location require participants to be responsible for their subsistence.
 Since the LLC forbids most commerce, participants must be prepared and bring all their own supplies with the exception of the items stated in Decommodification.
 Public portable toilets are also available throughout the city; some of these are, like art cars, decorated in imaginative ways by volunteers.

 Radical self-expression

 "Radical self-expression arises from the unique gifts of the individual.
 No one other than the individual or a collaborating group can determine its content.
 It is offered as a gift to others.
 In this spirit, the giver should respect the rights and liberties of the recipient."

-Participants at the Burning Man event in the Black Rock Desert are encouraged to express themselves in a number of ways through various art forms and projects.
+Burners are encouraged to express themselves in a number of ways through various art forms and projects.
 The event is clothing-optional and public nudity is common, though not practiced by the majority.

 Communal effort

 "Our community values creative cooperation and collaboration.
 We strive to produce, promote and protect social networks, public spaces, works of art, and methods of communication that support such interaction."

-Participants at the Burning Man event in the Black Rock Desert are encouraged to work with and help fellow participants.
+Burners are encouraged to work with and help one another.